 “The person and work of Jan Shipps comprise one of the ten most important factors enabling Mormon Studies to eclipse its parochial past.
 Authors Gordon and Gary Shepherd have adroitly marshalled the tools of history and social science to lay bare how this unlikely event came to be.
 This is important reading for any who hope to understand Shipps or the emergence of the field in which she worked.
 Important also for any scholar feeling that the deck in a competitive academy is stacked against them.” —Phil Barlow, Neal A. Maxwell Fellow at the Neal A. Maxwell Institute for Religious Scholarship at Brigham Young University.

 “Jan Shipps deserves and the Shepherds are to be thanked for this celebration of her celebrated career.
 The authors rightly insist this is not a thorough treatment of Jan’s life but rather an account of her role in the rise Mormon Studies in the late-twentieth century.
 It was a watershed time and Jan was a creator of and catalyst to much of the best scholarship which flowed from it.
-As such, there is much to learn here about Mormonism itself and those who studied it during this period.” —Kathleen Flake, Richard Lyman Bushman Professor of Mormon Studies, University of Virginia
+As such, there is much to learn here about Mormonism itself and those who studied it during this period.” —Kathleen Flake, Richard Lyman Bushman Chair of Mormon Studies, University of Virginia

 About the Authors: